20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Another one of my favorite beaches, Playa Panama is an easy trip from Coco Beach.
 The beach is groomed to a gorgeous wide flat area lined with palm trees leading up to the small beach.
 The water is warm, the waves are small, and the atmosphere is super calm.

-Not much in the way of services here either- but don’t leave too soon.
+Not much in the way of services here, but don’t leave too soon.
 The sun sets right over the water most times of the year, making the end of the day at Panama Beach the place to be.
+If you want a quiet spot with a great beach nearby, this can be a good place to stay for a couple nights.

 Playa Ocotal

-Playa Ocotal is a tiny little hidden gem just about 4 km from Playas del Coco, making it a great taxi trip for the day.
+Playa Ocotal is a tiny little hidden gem just about 4 km from Playas del Coco, making it a great taxi trip for the day if you don’t have a car.
 The beach is relatively small and shaded, and there are lots of tiny tide pools for snorkeling and exploring.
-Starting at about 11 am there are two professional massage therapists who offer beachside massages at very reasonable prices.
+Starting at about 11 am, there are two professional massage therapists who offer beachside massages at very reasonable prices.
 Cash only.

 Our top 20 beaches to visit on the Costa Rica Pacific include everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation

-Another reason to visit Ocotal Beach is its restaurant, Father Rooster.
-Father rooster is located right on the beach, and there are hammocks, swings, and tables in the sand.
+Special Note: Another reason to visit Ocotal Beach is its restaurant, Father Rooster.
+Father Rooster is located right on the beach and there are hammocks, swings, and tables in the sand.
 Offering a wide variety of typical Costa Rican cuisine, the prices are excellent for a beachfront restaurant.
-Expect to pay between $7-10 a plate.
 With an extensive beer, wine, and cocktail list, also expect to stay awhile.
-Father Rooster also offers a nice kid’s menu and high chairs.
+They also offers a nice kid’s menu and high chairs.

 Photo Courtesy Westin Playa Conchal